jagodevreede/semver-check/README.md

 ## Patch
 - Any change that changes the byte code
-- Any change in a resource file (Not implemented yet)
+- Any change in a resource file
 - Any change in a dependency (Not implemented yet)
-- Addition of a resource file (Not implemented yet)
 - Addition of an annotation on an method in the API (all but private methods) (Not implemented yet)

 ## Getting involved